jomamane/Narrative-Frame-Classifier-/README.md

 ## Corpus

-8 posts derived from documented rhetoric in open sources (see report footnotes).
-Arabic posts are representative reconstructions based on documented statements; English posts are paraphrases of documented content.
+8 posts derived from documented rhetoric in open sources.

 ## Context

-This tool is Appendix A of a narrative intelligence report analyzing the influence campaign that followed Saudi Arabia's December 30, 2025 airstrikes on a UAE-linked weapons shipment at the port of Mukalla, Yemen.
-Full methodology and sourcing in the main report.
+This tool is a narrative intelligence report analyzing the influence campaign that followed Saudi Arabia's December 30, 2025 airstrikes on a UAE-linked weapons shipment at the port of Mukalla, Yemen.

 ---